Moving to Toronto

 This Ontario capital nestles between the two Great Lakes of Huron and Ontario, after which the region is named.
 The lakes are one of the continent’s most distinctive features, and many tourists come to hike, swim and boat along their shores.

 Toronto is the heart of Canada's working world and home to a number of large banking institutions.
 Expats looking for job opportunities in film, business, finance, biotechnology, aerospace, media, communications and IT will find this is a great place in which to build their career and gain lots of experience.

 Toronto has also earned renown as a world shopping destination.
-Those taking the time to wander down and into Yonge Street, the bustling Thomas Eaton Centre, Queen West Street and high street Yorkville will find a host of the world’s top names.
+Those taking the time to wander down and into Yonge Street, the bustling Thomas Eaton Centre, Queen Street West and Bloor-Yorkville will find a host of the world’s top brands.
 Many local stores and specialty boutiques find themselves wedged between exclusive European and American outlets.

-Expats with a resident permit will be able to take advantage of Canada's tax-funded health insurance.
-Those who are in Canada on a more short-term basis will need to invest a private health insurance policy to cover any medical needs during their stay in Toronto.
-Regardless of one's position though, expats can rest assured the doctors in Toronto are highly qualified and healthcare facilities are advanced.
+Expats with a resident permit will be able to take advantage of Canada's excellent public education system as well as tax-funded health insurance.
+Those who are in Canada on a more short-term basis will need to invest in a private health insurance policy to cover any medical needs during their stay in Toronto.
+Regardless of one's position, though, expats can rest assured the doctors in Toronto are highly qualified and healthcare facilities are advanced.

 Toronto has a highly efficient public transport system.
 Almost every area and suburb of Toronto has access to buses, trains and a rather unique system of streetcars.
 The backbone of the city’s transport is its extensive subway system, which links most of the outlying suburbs to the city centre.

 This means that within Toronto, personal vehicles have been relegated to luxury status.
 Furthermore, it may be worth investing in a bicycle as the Toronto council has made a special effort to make its inner area cyclist friendly.